bem22/CV/README.md

  + Deployed Elastic IP and load balancing on the NGINX server, on Amazon's EC2
  + Devised backups and integration with Jenkins and Github [(link)](www.jenkins.imobiliare007.ro)
  + Implemented a custom plugin using Google Maps API for property localisation
- + Improved user experience by integrating social media login for google, facebook and twitter
+ + Improved user experience by integrating social media login for Google, Facebook and Twitter

 ## Self-taught skills
- + Applied solution finding through problem break-down such breaking down the data path from my phone to an embedded device connected to a server and implementing each segment
+ + Applied solution finding through problem break-down such as dividing the data path from my phone to an embedded device connected to a server and implementing each segment
  + Acquired experience in soldering and PCB design by prototyping smart-home IoT devices
- + Developed a skill in journal keeping and goal setting by reading "How to be a productivity Ninja" by Graham Allcott
+ + Developed a skill in journal keeping and goal setting by reading "_How to be a productivity Ninja_" by Graham Allcott
- + Expanded abilities in tracking and developing habits by reading "Don't shoot the dog" by Karen Pryor and "Power of Habit" by Charles Duhigg
+ + Expanded abilities in tracking and developing habits by reading "_Don't shoot the dog_" by Karen Pryor and "_Power of Habit_" by Charles Duhigg
  + Enrolled in Google CodeCamp and strengthened skills in cloud computing
     - LAMP/LEMP stack deployment
-    - CA Certificate deployment with __Let's encrypt__/__Cryptbot__
+    - CA Certificate deployment with _Let's encrypt_/_Cryptbot_
  + Learned AWS suite tools: Route53, RDS, Security groups during a hackathon

 ## Languages
-* _**English**_ (Fluent),  _**French**_ (Intermediate), __Romanian__ (Native),
+* _**English**_ (Fluent),  _**French**_ (Intermediate), _**Romanian**_ (Native),

 ## Hobbies
  * PCB design and prototyping paired with IoT development in enabling internet in thumb-size embedded devices - for example I made a wireless remote control that communicates to two relays and a thermostat using ESP8266
- * Gym, cycling sportives and swimming - Participating in 120km rides and feeding my interest in sport science by reading studies on nutrition and muscle mechanics
+ * Gym, road cycling and swimming - Participating in 120km rides and feeding my interest in sport science by reading studies on nutrition and muscle mechanics
- * Self-development books and podcasts and drinking camomile tea
+ * Self-development books, podcasts and drinking camomile tea